-Historically, lobsters weren’t a very common subject of artists’ interests.
-But they happened from time to time.
+Lobsters, large marine crustaceans, have been eaten by humans since prehistoric times.
+They became a delicacy by the Roman period.
+They were also popular among the Moche people of Peru.
+Historically, lobsters weren’t a very common subject of artists’ interests, but they appeared from time to time.
 Here we have gathered all the famous lobsters we could find in art:

-During his first Italian journey, young Albrecht Dürer showed his interest in all the unusual and exceptional features of nature documented plenty of weird animals.
-One example of this is the displayed pen drawing.
-The lobster is positioned to fill the entire page.
-This sheet is one of the studies which Dürer used as independent rather than concrete study material.
+The lobster was mentioned in cookbooks during the medieval period.
+Meanwhile its interesting shape caught attention of the famous German draftsman and painter, Albrecht Dürer.
+During his first trip to Italy, the young artist showed an interest in all the unusual and exceptional features of nature, documenting plenty of weird animals.
+For example, in this pen drawing, the lobster is positioned to fill the entire page.
+This sheet is one of the studies which Dürer used as independent, rather than concrete study material.

 Delacroix painted this picture when he returned from England – and the influence of English painters can be seen here.

 Utagawa Kuniyoshi was one of the last great masters of the Japanese ukiyo-e style of woodblock prints and painting.
-He was a member of the Utagawa school.
+He was also a member of the Utagawa school.
 The range of Kuniyoshi’s subjects included many genres: landscapes, beautiful women, Kabuki actors, cats, and mythical animals.
-Here the lobster is being attacked by a a bird (a hawk perhaps).
+Here a bird (perhaps a hawk) is attacking the lobster.

-Lovis Corinth was a German artist and writer whose work as a painter and printmaker was kind of a synthesis of impressionism and expressionism.
+Lovis Corinth was a German artist and writer whose work as a painter and print-maker was kind of a synthesis of Impressionism and Expressionism.
 He studied in Paris and Munich, joined the Berlin Secession group, later succeeding Max Liebermann as the group’s president.
-His works was naturalistic in approach and his use of color quite vibrant (as we can see looking at the lobster).
+His works was naturalistic in approach while his use of color was quite vibrant (as we can see looking at the lobster).

-Picasso in 1960s was already 80 years old.
+In the 1960s, Pablo Picasso was already 80 years old.
 In his last years, he created more than at any other comparable period of his life.
-He turned to creations of fantasy and comic invention – you must admit there is something funny in this painting (personally, I love how the fish is painted).
-With unabated vigor Picasso painted brilliant variations on the works of other masters, including Delacroix and Velázquez.
-The still life with cat and lobster copies the colors of Delacroix’s palette.
+At this time he turned to creations of fantasy and comic invention – you must admit there is something funny in this painting (personally, I love how the fish is painted).
+With unabated vigor, Picasso painted brilliant variations on the works of other masters, including Delacroix and Velázquez.
+The Still Life with Cat and Lobster copies the colors of Delacroix’s palette.

-For the 1939 New York World’s Fair, Dalí created a multi-media experience entitled The Dream of Venus, which consisted in part of dressing live nude models in ‘costumes’ made of fresh seafood, an event photographed by Horst P. Horst and George Platt Lynes.
+For the 1939 New York World’s Fair, Dalí created a multi-media experience entitled The Dream of Venus.
+It consisted, in part, of dressing live nude models in ‘costumes’ made of fresh seafood, in an event photographed by Horst P. Horst and George Platt Lynes.
 A lobster was used by the artist to cover the female sexual organs of his models.